egoist/eva.js/README.md

 ### app.model(model: object)

 Register a model, a.k.a. store module in Vuex.
-You can omit the `name` property to make it top-level.
+You can omit the `name` and `namespace` property to make it top-level.

 ### app.router(handler: function)